melissaintrees/dev_port/readme.md

 # Developer Portfolio

-Vanilla HTML/CSS/JS Portfolio to showcase the development work of St Moore Dev 2020-Present
+Vanilla HTML/CSS/JS/A11y Friendly Portfolio to showcase the development work of St Moore Dev 2020-Present

 ### :)